This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 PART 7: WHAT CAN I DO IF MY CLAIM IS REFUSED, OR IF THE CLAIM IS TAKING TOO LONG?
 HOW CAN I RAISE A COMPLAINT?

 You can raise a dispute with the insurer’s internal dispute resolution department (IDR).
-You can find the contact details by searching the Member Search function of the FOS website.
+You can find the contact details by searching the member search function of the AFCA website.

-If your complaint is still unresolved, you can lodge a dispute with FOS (1800 367 287 or 1800 FOS AUS).
-FOS is a free and independent dispute resolution service.
-FOS cannot give you legal advice (see below for services that can).
+If your complaint is still unresolved, you can call AFCA (1800 931 678) and lodge a claim via its website, www.afca.org.au.
+AFCA is a free and independent dispute resolution service but it cannot give you legal advice (see below for services that can).

 You should gather as much evidence as you can and provide copies to your insurer.
 If your insurer is relying on expert evidence, you should consider obtaining your own independent expert report to support your dispute.